-- Life Insurance - \$500,000 in death benefits - \$200,000 in cash surrender or withdrawal values - Health Insurance - \$500,000 in hospital, medical and surgical insurance benefits - \$500,000 in long-term care insurance benefits - \$500,000 in disability income insurance benefits - \$500,000 in other types of health insurance benefits - Annuities - \$250,000 in withdrawal and cash values there are substantial limitations and exclusions.
+- Life Insurance - o \$500,000 in death benefits - \$200,000 in cash surrender or withdrawal values - Health Insurance - \$500,000 in hospital, medical and surgical insurance benefits - \$500,000 in long-term care insurance benefits - \$500,000 in disability income insurance benefits - \$500,000 in other types of health insurance benefits - Annuities - \$250,000 in withdrawal and cash values guarantee, such as certain investment additions to the account value of a variable life insurance policy or a variable annuity contract.
+Coverage is conditioned on residency in this state and there are substantial limitations and exclusions.
 For a complete description of coverage, consult Utah Code, Title 3 IA, Chapter 28.